-- 12.1.
-At the UFS, animal research are coordinated by the SREC and managed by the AREC.
-The SREC is mandated by the Senate to provide broad leadership on research ethics and ensure the effective functioning of AREC.
-The SREC has Senate-delegated responsibility for developing, monitoring, and maintaining all UFS research ethics procedures and research ethics committees. - 12.2.
+12 Procedure 12.1.
+At the UFS, animal research is coordinated by the SREC and implementation managed by the AREC.
+The SREC is mandated by the Senate to provide broad leadership on research ethics and ensure the plan effective functioning of AREC.
+The SREC has Senate-delegated responsibility for developing, monitoring, and maintaining all UFS research ethics procedures and research ethics committees.
+12.2.
 The SREC acts as an advisory and governance structure.
-The committee reports to the Senate and its operations are determined by its Remit and Standard Operating Procedures. - 12.3.
-The composition, functioning and responsibilities of the AREC is governed by the AREC constitution, compiled in line with the requirements of National DOH directives and the latest SANS 10386. - 12.4.
+The committee reports to the Senate and its operations are determined by its Remit and Standard Operating Procedures.
+The composition, functioning and responsibilities of the AREC is governed by the AREC constitution, compiled in line with the requirements of National DOH directives and the latest SANS 10386.
+12.4.
 The Research Ethics Offices at DRD work collaboratively with the AREC, as well as individual researchers, under the auspices of the SREC, to promote responsible conduct of research and, in particular, foster ethics in animal research and teaching.

-13. Resources required

-The UFS shall provide:

-- a) education and information dissemination on animal ethics, - b) institutional support and structures necessary to bring this guideline into effect, - c) infrastructure and support to ensure optimal functioning of the AREC, - d) resources necessary to facilitate wide dissemination of this policy to all stakeholders. - e) Provide training on the management of zoonoses when applicable.
+13. Resources The UFS shall provide: required education and information dissemination on animal ethics, a) b) institutional support and structures necessary to bring this procedure into effect, infrastructure and support to ensure optimal functioning of the c) resources necessary to facilitate wide dissemination of this policy d) to all stakeholders, Provide training on the management of zoonoses when e) applicable.